Nikkei's FT buy follows years of attempting to break into English news

-(Reuters) - Nikkei’s $1.3 billion purchase of the Financial Times from Britain’s Pearson PLC(PSON.L) marks the culmination of decades of attempts by the Japanese household name to break into mainstream English-language media.
+July 24 (Reuters) - Nikkei’s $1.3 billion purchase of the Financial Times from Britain’s Pearson PLC marks the culmination of decades of attempts by the Japanese household name to break into mainstream English-language media.

 The Japanese media group’s flagship newspaper enjoys a must-read reputation for financial news in Japan and, with a circulation of more than 3 million, bills itself as the world’s biggest selling business daily.